Table of Contents

 - Minimum Capital: SFBs must have a minimum paid-up voting equity capital of Rs.
 200 crore, except for those converted from UCBs.

-- Legal Status: Registered as public limited companies under the Companies Act 2013 and licensed under section 22 of the Banking Regulation Act, 1949.
+- Legal Status: Registered as a public limited company under the Companies Act 2013 and licensed under section 22 of the Banking Regulation Act, 1949.

 Small Finance Banks play a vital role in advancing financial inclusion and socio-economic development in India.
 Through their focus on priority sector lending, inclusive branch network expansion, and adherence to regulatory norms, SFBs contribute significantly to the country’s inclusive growth agenda.
 As drivers of financial empowerment and inclusion, SFBs continue to evolve, leveraging innovation and technology to reach underserved communities and foster economic resilience.